 Having come straight from the airport they certainly tried to sell me another suitcase, but I didn’t exactly have $500+ to drop.
 A testament to their sales team, I did walk out with what is now my new favorite kit which has the see through compartment that is compliant with any security checkpoints still requiring clear bags (i.e. not TSA PreCheck eligible).
 Never underestimate the power of retail therapy.

-This week I got an email that my bag was beyond repair and that I had a $745 gift card now to burn a hole in my pocket.
+This week I got an email that my bag was beyond repair.
+That meant I got a $745 gift card which was burning a hole in my pocket.
 First response was to head straight to the store on Michigan Ave and get a new bag just in time for my first trip to New Zealand!
 Then…it dawned on me.
 That gift card was valid at outlets too…

 Outlet vs. Retail

 I’m already frequently driving up to Madison, WI to work with my business partner at Matrix Coworking and there’s a TUMI Outlet (kinda) on the way.
 So it made perfect sense to drive on up.
-Plus it wasn’t like I needed another excuse to rent a car from Hertz…
+Plus its not like I needed another excuse to rent a car from Hertz…

 Ok, so if you don’t know, there are differences in products sold at outlet stores vs. available in department stores or malls.
 You’re welcome.
 When I first walked into the store I could guess there were some clear differences in product lines, but the sales were good on almost everything.
 I say almost everything because what looked like their classic leather collection didn’t have the classic TUMI monogram tag.